software-mansion/react-native-enriched/README.md

 ## Future Plans

-- Adding Codeblocks and Inline Images to iOS input
+- Adding Codeblocks and Inline Images to iOS input.
-- Making some optimalizations around `onChangeHtml` event, maybe some imperative API to get the html output
+- Making some optimalizations around `onChangeHtml` event, maybe some imperative API to get the HTML output.
-- Creating `EnrichedText` text component that supports our html output format with all additional interactions like pressing links or mentions
+- Creating `EnrichedText` text component that supports our HTML output format with all additional interactions like pressing links or mentions.
+- Adding API for custom link detection regex.
+- Web library implementation via `react-native-web`.

 ## Contributing